Most advice on sales call reporting is backward

 - Which talk tracks consistently convert

-That's how sales call reporting becomes a revenue map.
-You're no longer staring at disconnected call logs.
-You're tracking cause and effect.
+That’s how you turn reporting into a revenue map.
+You’re no longer staring at disconnected call logs; you’re tracking cause and effect.

 The shift that changes everything

-When you move from activity tracking to revenue mapping, the whole system gets cleaner.
+Move from activity tracking to revenue mapping and the system gets cleaner.
 Reps stop stuffing notes with fluff.
 Managers stop tolerating vanity metrics.
-Coaching gets tighter because everyone is looking at outcomes, not noise.
+Coaching tightens when everyone is focused on outcomes, not noise.

 That’s the point.
 Not compliance.
 Not optics.
 Revenue.